-In this article, we share the merits of a south facing windows for indoor gardening.
+In this article, we share the merits of a south-facing windows for indoor gardening.

-Related Reading: Growing Plants With Artifical Light
+Related Reading: Growing Plants With Artificial Light

 Know Your Space Lighting and Temperature

-It’s smart to actually document the flow of light by using your phone to take pictures that you can refer to when making your plant selections.
+It’s smart to actually document the flow of bright light by using your phone to take pictures that you can refer to when making your plant selections.

 Monitor the room temperature at various times of day as well.
 This knowledge will help you make good plant selections.

 It will also help you design a setup that makes the best use of your space.